-If you're suffering from dramatic mood swings and anxiety levels are heightening then it might be time to take a closer look at your diet.
+If you're suffering from dramatic mood swings and anxiety levels are heightening, then it might be time to take a closer look at your diet.
 Michelle Babb, MS, RD, CD, and author of Anti-Inflammatory Eating for a Happy, Healthy Brain, told MyDomaine that we should use food as medicine to promote a healthy (and happy) brain that will also help boost our mood.
 If we're not eating a well-balanced diet, then our brain suffers, which causes a plethora of mental health problems.
 "If the brain is unhealthy, you might experience excessively low mood or depression, anxiety, poor memory, and or difficulty staying focused and completing tasks," she said.

-Turn it Into Excitement
+Turn Anxiety Into Excitement

-Next time you feel those butterflies in your stomach and tight knots in your chest, with a little voice in your head saying I'm so anxious and worried about this new job, flip the dialogue around and say I'm excited to start this new job.
+Next time you feel those butterflies in your stomach, tight knots in your chest, and a little voice in your head saying I'm so anxious and worried about this new job, flip the dialogue around and say I'm excited to start this new job.

 So how do you trick yourself into feeling excited when you're really nervous?
 Can you really reframe anxiety into something positive?
-A report in The Atlantic refers to three experiments around 'anxiety reappraisal' conducted by Alison Wood Brooks, a professor at Harvard Business School who found "it's easier to convince yourself to be excited than calm when you're anxious."
+A report in The Atlantic refers to three experiments around "anxiety reappraisal" conducted by Alison Wood Brooks, a professor at Harvard Business School who found "it's easier to convince yourself to be excited than calm when you're anxious."
 Why?
 Because they're both "arousal congruent" where the "heart beats faster, cortisol surges, and the body prepares for action."
 The only difference being that one conjures a positive emotion.